How to reach

 Emperor's death (1250) brought works to an halt.
 The inner courtyard of the castle doesn't preserve traces of the never completed two floors buildings with arcade supported by a row of columns with capitols (some still visible on the walls).
 In place of this projected structure were built wooden barracks to house the military contingent.
 Until the recent restorations the inner ward was occupied with modern structures, for long time the castle was used as county jail.
 Some buildings raised against the external walls, today fortunately completely removed.

 The historical center of Prato is rich of medieval monuments as the Cathedral or the Praetorian Palace, but it is important to remember that the city still preserves wide portions of the town walls, visible in more parts even if not more practicable along the watch-walk.
-The structure that conneceted the castle to the walls was the Cassero.
+The structure that conneceted the castle to the town walls was the Cassero.